 The evolution of life

-In considering natural laws, starting with gravity or magnetism, it has to be recognized the existence of something that determined the validity of those laws and not of different others.
+In considering natural laws, starting with gravity or electromagnetism, we have to recognize the existence of something that determined the validity of those laws and not of different others.
 The very complexity of natural phenomena evokes in our minds the activity of forces that seem to have an intrinsic will in directing the course of events.
-In assessing the existence or not of such forces, we can only follow the processes of our mental activity, which seeks to build a worldview which can be, at a given historical moment, as coherent as possible with the knowledge acquired.
+When evaluating the dynamics determined by these forces, we can only follow the processes of our mental activity, which seeks to build a vision of the world that can be, at a specific historical moment, as coherent as possible with the acquired knowledge.
 This also applies to the evolution of life, which we try to interpret through an inductive process based on the information and data offered by various scientific disciplines.

 Mechanicism and evolutionary programs